MW 10x8 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They are prone to breaking as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

-• High temperatures can reduce the power of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
+- High temperatures can reduce the power of neodymium magnets.
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-Exercise Caution with Neodymium Magnets
+Caution with Neodymium Magnets

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.